LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 Level 3: Build Scripts
 ----------------------

+The file ``axom/scripts/spack/specs.json`` contains a list of all specs required per platform or machine name.
+These specs automatically handle platform differences and contain the full list of compilers and package specs required to build.

-There are three "build" scripts that live in ``scripts/llnl`` that are designed to handle suites of building TPLs via uberenv and Spack.
-They automatically handle the platform differences and know the full list of compilers and package specs required.
+The directory ``axom/scripts/llnl_scripts`` contains three "build" scripts that are designed to handle building suites of TPLs via uberenv and Spack.

-* ``scripts/spack/specs.json``: This contains a list of all specs required per platform or machine name.
-* ``build_tpls.py``: This script starts with building all TPLs listed in ``specs.json``.
-  It will copy the generated host-configs to the base of the Axom repository.
-  After building all of the TPLs, it will test Axom against those built TPLs.
-As well, as testing the installed ``using-with-cmake`` example for correctness.
+* ``build_tpls.py``: This script starts by building all TPLs listed in the file ``specs.json``.
+It will generate host-config files and copy them to the base of the Axom repository.
+After building all of the TPLs, it will test Axom against those built TPLs as well as test the installed ``using-with-cmake`` example for correctness.
 This script stops at the first failed TPL build but attempts to build all host-configs against the Axom source with a summary at the end of which succeeded or failed.
 * ``build_src.py``: This scripts takes the existing host-configs, or the specific one you point at, and builds and tests Axom against them.
 It also tests the ``using-with-cmake`` examples.
-* ``build_devtools.py``: This script builds and installs the developer tools listed in the ``axomdevtools`` Spack package.
-It also uses a different set of Spack configs located in ``scripts/spack/devtools_config``, so that the regular Spack configs can reuse the seldom and previously built developer tools.
+* ``build_devtools.py``: This script builds and installs the developer tools listed in the ``axom/scipts/spack/packages/axomdevtools/package.py`` Spack package.
+It also uses a different set of Spack configs located in the ``scripts/spack/devtools_config`` directory, so that the regular Spack configs can reuse previously built developer tools.

 .. note::
    Due to the large amount of information printed to the screen over a full build, the build scripts